 Make a copy of the macOS installer on a USB stick, reformat your drive and then install the macOS on to your Mac from the installer.

-Use macOS Recovery to reinstall macOS the web.
+Use macOS Recovery to reinstall macOS via the web.

-Use the new Erase All Content and Settings option setting in System Preferences (available if you are running macOS Monterey on a M1 Mac or an Intel Mac with a T2 chip).
+Use the Erase All Content and Settings option setting in System Preferences (available if you are running macOS Monterey and later on a M1 or M2 Mac, or an Intel Mac with a T2 chip).

 Not only are there three different methods (which we’ll run through below) the methods depend on the version of macOS that you are running.